 The treatment of teachers between existing published pay points, including the management of possible leapfrogging, will be at the discretion of the relevant body, which should ensure that no teachers located just above the pay thresholds for eligibility are significantly disadvantaged, relative to other teachers.

 Relevant bodies should ensure that implementation of the pay award complies with the National Living Wage policy.]

 Salary Points on Main Pay Range

-[Either, insert the advisory pay scale or your own pay scale.
-Delete as applicable]

-£

-£

-£

-£

-£

-[or]